charlesbrandt/public/system/editors/vs-code/vs-code.md

         }
 ```

-Strangely, this answers the question I had, even though it doesn't answer the question of the post:
+This thread answers the question I had, even though it doesn't answer the question of the post:

 https://stackoverflow.com/questions/30313805/how-to-ignore-node-modules-folder-during-typescript-build-in-vscode